 The use of free zones finds its origins as far back as Gibraltar (1704), Singapore (1819), Hong Kong (1848), Hamburg (1888) and Copenhagen (1891).
-Until 1970, free zones were mainly located in industrialized countries.
-In 1975, there were around 79 free zones spread across 25 countries with the largest first industrial free zone created in Ireland in 1959, installed at Shannon International Airport.
-Developing countries, particularly Latin American and Asia, have begun to build-up their free zone programs with greater attention to a logistics platform.
+Until 1970, free zones were mainly located in industrialized countries or regions.
+In 1975, there were around 79 free zones spread across 25 countries or regions with the largest first industrial free zone created in Ireland in 1959, installed at Shannon International Airport.
+Developing countries or regions, particularly Latin American and Asia, have begun to build-up their free zone programs with greater attention to a logistics platform.

 In the 1980s, we saw the first free zones developed and operated by private sector entities emerge in the Caribbean and Central America.
-It is estimated that today there are about 3,000 Special Economic Zones (SEZ) (a generic term for a number of different types of free zones) in 135 countries, with about 20% of them in developed countries and the rest in 119 developing countries and economies in transition.
+It is estimated that today there are about 3,000 Special Economic Zones (SEZ) (a generic term for a number of different types of free zones) in 135 countries or regions, with about 20% of them in developed countries or regions and the rest in 119 developing countries or regions and economies in transition.
 In its totality, they account for over 68 million direct jobs and over 40% of all world exports (2008 data), adding value to various commodities in an amount of approximately US $500 billion annually.

 The concept of free zones has changed significantly since the creation of the FTZ in Shannon (Ireland).
 Free zones have basically been classified, according to its concepts and features in the FTZ General Purpose Zones and are usually situated in an industrial park or port complex whose facilities are available for use by the general public.

-Among the BRICS countries, Brazil appears on the list as having hybrid (industrial and commercial) zones; Russia, with the only free port, India, with a traditional and free port, China with a hybrid, commercial and free port; South Africa, with a traditional zone.
+Among the BRICS countries or regions, Brazil appears on the list as having hybrid (industrial and commercial) zones; Russia, with the only free port, India, with a traditional and free port, China with a hybrid, commercial and free port; South Africa, with a traditional zone.

-In its origin, the FTZ aimed to promote exports, create jobs and support technology transfer, but with globalization, this vision turned to including integration with the rest of the economy, mainly aiming at disseminating the modernization and liberalization of production and trade of goods and services throughout a country’s territory.
+In its origin, the FTZ aimed to promote exports, create jobs and support technology transfer, but with globalization, this vision turned to including integration with the rest of the economy, mainly aiming at disseminating the modernization and liberalization of production and trade of goods and services throughout a country or region’s or region’s territory.